 The best hospital in Belize is Belize Medical Associates in Belize City.
 Founded in 1988, it’s the first choice of most expats and locals who can afford private medical care.

-Belize also has a good public hospital, the Karl Heusner Memorial Hospital (KHMH) that offers decent service.
+Belize also has a public hospital, the Karl Heusner Memorial Hospital (KHMH) that offers decent service.
 Several of the doctors at KHMH and other public hospitals in Belize also work at Belize Medical Associates to supplement their incomes.

 View this post on Instagram

 Honduras is another country with a less-than-satisfactory healthcare system.
-Expats living in Honduras tend to agree the Honduras Medical Center in Tegucigalpa offers the best treatment in a modern, state-of-the-art setting.
+Expats in Honduras tend to agree the Honduras Medical Center in Tegucigalpa offers the best treatment in a modern, state-of-the-art setting.
 Another good Tegucigalpa hospital is Hospital Viera.
 This hospital is older, but has many of the same doctors as the Honduras Medical Center.

 Many expats and travelers in Honduras end up in the Bay Islands, so it’s worth checking out what’s there.
 The best hospital is Cemesa Roatán on the island of Roatán.
 Since it opened in 2016, Cemesa has become recognized as one of the best facilities in Honduras.